 In HBase 0.98.6 and newer, UTF-8 encoding is supported for visibility labels and expressions.
-When creating labels using the addLabels(conf, labels) method provided by the org.apache.hadoop.hbase.security.visibility.VisibilityClient class and passing labels in Authorizations via Scan or Get, labels can contain UTF-8 characters, as well as the logical operators normally used in visibility labels, with normal Java notations, without needing any escaping method.
-However, when you pass a CellVisibility expression via a Mutation, you must enclose the expression with the CellVisibility.guote() method if you use UTF-8 characters or logical operators.
-See TestExpressionParser and the source file hbaseclient/src/test/java/org/apache/hadoop/hbase/client/TestScan.java.
+When addLabels(conf, labels) method provided creating labels using the org.apache.hadoop.hbase.security.visibility.VisibilityClient class and passing labels in Authorizations via Scan or Get, labels can contain UTF-8 characters, as well as the logical operators normally used in visibility labels, with normal Java notations, without needing any escaping method.
+However, when you pass a CellVisibility expression via a Mutation, you must enclose the expression with the CellVisibility.quote() method if you use UTF-8 characters or logical operators.
+TestExpressionParser and source file hhaseclient/src/test/java/org/apache/hadoop/hbase/client/TestScan.java.

 A user adds visibility expressions to a cell during a Put operation.
 In the default configuration, the user does not need to have access to a label in order to label cells with it.
-This behavior is controlled by the configuration option hbase.security.visibility.mutations.checkauths.
+This behavior is controlled by the configuration option https://hbase.security.visibility.mutations.checkauths.
 If you set this option to true, the labels the user is modifying as part of the mutation must be associated with the user, or the mutation will fail.
 Whether a user is authorized to read a labelled cell is determined during a Get or Scan, and results which the user is not allowed to read are filtered out.
 This incurs the same I/O penalty as if the results were returned, but reduces load on the network.